-When you visit a school, remember that you are representing both yourself and LIHSA.
-In other words, act naturally but remember that what you do or say may ultimately impact your standing in the admissions office.
-You will never understand the complexities of each school's network, so assume that everyone you meet is in some way connected to the admissions process and treat them with due respect.
+When you visit a school, remember to act naturally.
+Remember that what you do or say may ultimately impact your standing in the admissions office.
+You will never understand the complexities of each school's network, so assume that everyone you meet is in some way connected to the admissions process and treat them with respect.
 This means dressing appropriately for your visit and conducting yourself in a positive manner: from your initial handshake, to your undivided attention, to your parting thanks and gracious goodbye.
 Remember, you have requested to spend time with their staff, so make the most of the opportunity.